SteelCompendium/data-gen/Abilities/Shadow/Shot And Step.md

 ---
-name: "Shot and Step"
+name: "Shot And Step"
 type: "Signature Ability"
 source: "Shadow"
 cost: ""
 ---

-# Shot and Step
+# Shot And Step

 *Being fast on your feet makes your ranged attacks especially deadly.*